astronolt/DevPlay/C/0x15. File_I_O/README.md

 ```

 In this example, we use the `open()` function to get a file descriptor for the file "file.txt".
 We then use the `write()` function to write the string "Hello, world!" to the file, and finally close the file descriptor using the `close()` function.

+# Standard file descriptors

+In Unix-like operating systems, there are three standard file descriptors:

+* Standard input (stdin): This is a file descriptor that represents the input stream to a program.
+It is usually connected to the keyboard or another input device.
+Its POSIX name is STDIN_FILENO (defined in <unistd.h>).
+* Standard output (stdout): This is a file descriptor that represents the output stream from a program.
+It is usually connected to the console or another output device.
+Its POSIX name is STDOUT_FILENO (defined in <unistd.h>).
+* Standard error (stderr): This is a file descriptor that represents the error output stream from a program.
+It is usually connected to the console or another output device.
+Its POSIX name is STDERR_FILENO (defined in <unistd.h>).